sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 {% endraw %}

 ## Preface
-TODO:
-**general**
-- Specify which variables need to be changed
-- Comment variables in each code block

-**configure content credentials**
-- Note: There is no elastic 9
-- Add specific example for EPEL 8 and 9; :warning: if used will download a lot of shit

-**enable RHEL repos**
-- Add comments to variables

-**template sync**
-- Link to docu of template sync

 This blog post does not follow the style of my previous blog posts.
 It is more or less a step by step manual on how to use [my repository on GitHub](https://github.com/sscheib/ansible_satellite) to automate Red Hat Satellite using Ansible.

 Further, a good understanding of Satellite and, more importantly, a good understanding of the concepts around Ansible is **required**.
 Especially [variable precedence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence) should be well known.
 Don't get me wrong, it is still a step by step guide, but nevertheless, if you want to adjust this step by step guide to *your* infrastructure (which is likely that you'd want to do that :grin:), you **need** to understand the concepts around Ansible.